dirkelko/ui5WcDemoReact19/README.md

 The demo app uses UI5 Web Components 2.0 RC6 and a custom UI5 Web Component ui5-timer (see package.json)

-Clone the project and Start the demo with
+Clone the project and start the demo with

 ```js
 npm i